 “Last year, a bill that would give business owners 120 days to fix violations from the time a demand letter was received was voted down.
 Senate GOP leader Bob Dutton is pushing for a similar bill, reducing the time allowed to 90 days.”

-HOW CAN NIGHTCLUB AND BAR OWNERS PROTECT THEMSELVES AGAINST ADA DRIVE-BY LAWSUITS?
+HOW CAN OWNERS PROTECT THEMSELVES AGAINST ADA DRIVE-BY LAWSUITS?

 Where is the sanity in all of this?
 Better yet, where is the fairness?
 Please don’t become a victim of a senseless drive-by ADA lawsuit.